 From a marketing perspective, medical practices now face frequent pivots, where it may be necessary to discard the existing strategy for a better approach.
-During the COVID-19 crisis, it’s important to have our eye on the future needs of your target audience but our strategies may shift given what’s happening right now, today, and this week.
+During the COVID-19 crisis, it’s important to have our eye on the future needs of your target audience, but our strategies may shift given what’s happening right now, today, and this week.
 Marketing teams must keep a level head and be ready to pivot on a dime in this environment.

 Patients need to know how to visit your practice, how to use telehealth if you offer it, and how you’re keeping patients safe.
 Patient readiness is more important than ever, and you can use technology to help.

-A good guiding question that goes beyond the CDC recommendations for practice safety is: Are the needs and fears of the patients trusting your practice team to care for them during this crisis being met?
+A good guiding question beyond the CDC recommendations for practice safety is: Are the needs and fears of the patients trusting your practice team to care for them during this crisis being met?

 2. Be Sensitive in Messaging

-Today, your website and social media channels are the go-to communication tools to reach your patients and to let them know about what they can expect the next time they walk into your office.
+Today, your website and social media channels are the go-to communication tools to reach your patients and let them know about what they can expect the next time they walk into your office.

 But marketing messages are more sensitive now.
 Practices struggle with how to prepare patients for this new experience of providing care.
 How do you let patients know what to expect when pulling into your parking lot?
-How can you use marketing to prepare patients for a doctor that is fully decked in protective gear or a nurse practitioner that is only available through a telemedicine videoconference?
+How can you use marketing to prepare patients for a fully decked doctor in protective gear or a nurse practitioner that is only available through a telemedicine videoconference?
 Are there other types of technologies you can use to get the message out to your waiting audience?
 What messages can go through secure texting or email in addition to your website?

-If you’re relying on your website you can capitalize on patient messaging by throwing out one of the general best practice rules in healthcare and place a red header across the top of the page.
+If you’re relying on your website, you can capitalize on patient messaging by throwing out one of the general best practice rules in healthcare and place a red header across the top of the page.